 In other cases, Mediator will offer more benefits since it is available in the same JVM as rest of SCA components.

-Proxy service then routes inbound message through a series of steps (aka pipes).
-Each step can perform distinct operations such as transformation, enrichment and logging etc., eventually this message is routed to Business Service which is just a reference to target service.
-Similarly, output message from business services follows reverse flow through outbound pipeline, proxy service and finally to the client.
+Proxy service then routes an inbound message through a series of steps (aka pipes).
+Each step can perform distinct operations such as transformation, enrichment, and logging, etc. Eventually this message is routed to Business Service which is just a reference to target service.
+Similarly, output message from business services follows reverse flow through an outbound pipeline, proxy service and finally to the client.

-Input and output pipe lines are also responsible for transforming data from and to canonical format.
+Input and output pipe lines are also responsible for transforming data from and to a canonical format.